crocs-muni/RSABias/README.md

 - `dist+plot` - Computes the exact distribution of the selected features on a whole dataset.
 Out of these features, labels for the dataset are constructed.
 This task also plots a dendrogram of the classes, showing how similar/distant the keys from the respective sources are.
 - `group` - Performs the clustering task, using the distributions of the features as an input.
 - `split` - Splits the dataset into training and test part.
 Out of each source, at least 10 000 keys are taken into the test set as default.
 - `filter` - Prepares the test dataset.
-This task shuffles and merges the keys into a single artificially created dataset, that can be fed into tasks below.
+This task shuffles and merges the keys into a single artificially created dataset, that can be fed into the tasks below.
 - `build` - Based on a list of transformations, groups obtained from clustering, and a dataset, this task constructs the classification tables.
 Three Bayes classifiers can be selected: naive, complex, and cross-feature classifier.
 See Section 3 of the paper for more information.
 - `evaluate` - Evaluates the classifier on a dataset of keys.
 Produces several json files with the model performance report (if the labels are available).
 - `batch_gcd` - Builds specific classification tables for the GCD-factorable dataset (that only uses a single prime) and directly uses them to classify the whole dataset.